WaltZOO/Disaster-Networking/README.en.md

-# Disaster Networking with LoRa
+# Project 18 - Disaster Networking with LoRa

 After the passage of Chido Cyclone over Mayotte, 51 out of 54 mobile network antennas were rendered inoperable, mainly due to lack of power, thus preventing both the authorities and the population from communicating to organize rescue efforts.